-Halloween is by far my favorite holiday of the year, so playing Animal Crossing: New Horizons during the month of October is a must.
-With the Fall update, we can all finally start growing our own little pumpkin patches.
-And you're going to want to get busy, because you'll need plenty of squash in order to craft Spooky Pumpkin DIY recipes and decorate your island for All Hallows Eve.
+Halloween is by far my favorite holiday of the year, so playing Animal Crossing: New Horizons during October is a must.
+After all, the festivities make it one of the best Halloween Nintendo Switch games out there.
+What better way to celebrate than by growing our own little pumpkin patches?
+You're going to want to get busy because you'll need plenty of squash to craft Spooky Pumpkin DIY recipes and decorate your island for All Hallows Eve.
 Here are some tips and tricks for growing pumpkins and crafting Halloween decorations.

 Four different types of Animal Crossing pumpkins

 It's important to know that there are four different pumpkin colors: white, green, orange, and yellow.
-Thing is, there's no way of telling what color a pumpkin start will turn into, so you need to wait and watch it grow.
+The thing is, there's no way of telling what color a pumpkin start will turn into when you plant it, so you need to wait and watch it grow.

-The recipes seem to only call for orange pumpkins, but you can use the other colored pumpkin to customize your existing Spooky Pumpkin decor into different colors.
+The Halloween DIY recipes call for orange pumpkins, but you can use the other colored pumpkin to customize your existing Spooky Pumpkin decor into different colors.

 How to get Animal Crossing pumpkins

 Instead of buying pumpkin seeds, you can purchase pumpkin starts either from the Nook's Cranny cabinet or from Leif if he happens to have set up shop on your island.
 If possible, we suggest purchasing from Leif over Nook's Cranny because he charges half as much as the Nooks.